For healthy growth

 The actual reactions taking place here are fairly complex and are very unlikely to be asked for in a gcse chemistry paper.

-- Step 1- would be the production of the acids needed e.g. sulfuric acid.
+Step 1- Would be the production of the acid needed e.g. sulfuric acid.

-Manufacturing sulfuric acid on a large scale would involve burning large amounts of sulfur to produce
+Manufacturing sulfuric acid on a large scale would involve the oxidation of large amounts of sulfur to produce

-further processed and then dissolved in water to form sulfuric acid.
+further oxidised and then dissolved in water to form sulfuric acid.

 These reactions produce heat, that is they are exothermic.
 In industry heat is never be wasted and this heat will be used